Estimated reading time: 7 minutes

 Missy needs 2 walks a day along with mental stimulation, so just making it home at lunchtime to give her a toilet break is not enough

 If you have a high energy working dog, then just letting them out at lunch is not enough/ Hiring a competent dog walker who understands these breeds and can offer enriched walks in the day will make such a difference and help control their energy levels

 #5 Your dog is on Medication or has health issues

 During your dog’s life, your dog may have a medical issue that requires tablets to be administered at certain times.
 Rather than break your neck and get stressed out to get back in time for this, consider a dog walker.
 They can do this for you whilst also allowing for a toilet break.

 Another advantage of having a specialist dog walker.
 Is that they can also help with behaviour issues.
 If you have a shy or nervous dog, then maybe a one to one dog walk is more suited to them so they can relax and learn to de-stress through games and enrichment.
 Always ensure the dog walker has attended appropriate courses and uses 100% reward-based methods.

 Responsible professional dog walkers understand that no dogs are perfect.
 However, it is important that you are honest with them right from the start.
 This enables the dog walker to make the right decision for your dog and decide if they are the right dog walker for you.

 #6 Current circumstances restrict you from walking your dog

 If you are currently recovering from surgery or an accident, you will probably need extra help walking the dog.
-After all, it is not easy to take the dog for a walk when you are on crutches and struggling to get around yourself. walk the dog on crutches, for example
+After all, it is not easy to take the dog for a walk when you are on crutches and struggling to get around yourself. for example